Tilea Campaign Part 33

 ‘Other considerations’ (as passed on to the players) …

 In past battles, including the recent Ravola game, it occurs to me that not all non-missile defenders, were on the walls, thus minimising further the damage from the attacker’s missiles.
-There are no missile troops in the undead army, and so they could perhaps (as Matt and I have already discussed briefly) deploy behind the walls, ready to mount the parapets as the enemy close in?
+There were no missile troops in the undead army, and so they could perhaps (as Matt and I had already discussed) deploy behind the walls, ready to mount the parapets as the enemy close in, or defend any breaches?

-If the defenders are not on the walls (apart from tower window wizards (perhaps) then the first few turns will be about the cannons’ battering and whatever magic is conjured.
-I can’t really discuss anything else here and will shift to individual e-mail threads for that.
-BUT if there’s an issue with any of the above, you can and should say here!
+If the defenders were not on the walls (apart from tower window wizards (perhaps) then the first few turns might be about the cannons’ battering and whatever magic is conjured.
+I could not really discuss anything else with both players, and shifted to individual e-mail threads for that.

 A last consideration ….

-Taking a walled and moated city should be hard, although in this case the lack of defender missiles makes it easier, the fact that they are undead might make it much, much harder to take the walls!
+Taking a walled and moated city should be hard.
+Although in this case the lack of defender missiles made it easier, the fact that they are undead might make it much, much harder to take the walls!
 The Portomaggiorans might finally face a real challenge, after two great, if easy, victories!

-This could be a great and hard fought battle, and as such a great ‘finale’ for Biagino (if it is his finale).
+I told the players this could be a great and hard fought battle, and might even turn out to be a great ‘finale’ for Biagino (if it is his finale).

 ————————————————————————